lighttrain/mergeo/README.md

 # mergeo
 Test repo for practicing merges
-Michael has added this line
+Michael has added this line part two